Questio, Disputatio, Fides, Ratio:

 Great Ideas Summer Institute

-The Great Ideas Summer Institute (GISI) is a unique week-long academic experience for high school students hosted on the campus of Samford University in Homewood, Alabama.
-This summer program offers an opportunity for intellectually ambitious students to enjoy the energy of a college classroom, engage ideas that form the essence of American citizenship and develop friendships with exceptional high school students.
-Candidates must have completed their sophomore or junior year of high school to apply.
+This summer program is a unique week-long academic experience that gives high school students the opportunity to enjoy the energy of a college classroom, engage ideas that form the essence of American citizenship and develop friendships with other exceptional students.
+Rising high school juniors and seniors are eligible to apply.
+Learn More